peytoncordero/DRI25/command-line.md

 <Quiz>
 - A program to edit plain text.
 - A text-based interface to communicate with the computer.*
+- A Graphical User Interface.
+- A programming language.
 </Quiz>

 2. What is the difference between a plain text document and a rich text document?
 (Select all that apply)